 - It offers a higher yield than the lower yield on other American investment portfolios.

-- The basic principle of financial markets – the higher the risk higher the reward.
-Lower the risk lower the reward hence investor should have the huge risk appetite to bear losses
+- The basic principle of financial markets – the higher the risk, the higher the reward.
+Lower the risk lower the reward; hence investor should have the huge risk appetite to bear losses

 - Some Yankee bonds may turn into junk bonds if the financial performance of the Company is not satisfactory.
-Also, foreign companies are governed by laws of their nation, any unfavorable changes in the country’s economy would have an impact on the performance of the Company.
+Also, foreign companies are governed by the laws of their nation; any unfavorable changes in the country’s economy would have an impact on the performance of the Company.

 - A bond issuer must go through the complicated procedure of registration with SEC and other legal formalities because of which issuing Yankee bonds become a time-consuming procedure.

 - After the subprime crisis, Yankee bonds have become popular in American markets due to better yield offerings than domestic bonds.
 So these bonds are sold well when interest rates in the US are lower.